luqmancrit/Equipment-Failure-Prediction/README.md

 - Accuracy: The overall accuracy of the model is approximately 0.97 for all sets, indicating that the model correctly classifies around 97% of the instances.
 This high accuracy suggests that the model is performing well on the given data.

 - Confusion Matrix: Overall the true positive for all classes has a very high point accross all different sets.
 This result suggests that the model is performing well in correctly identifying instances of each classes.
-A high true positive rate indicates that the model is effective at capturing the positive instances, meaning it can accurately classify samples belonging to each class.